Artist in Residence Program 2020

 The works must be temporary.
 THE ARTIST should be able to dismantle his or her works by him or herself after the exhibition.
 Should the artist wish to take that work produced during the residency back home, THE ARTIST must pack his or her work alone and pay any expenses involved in packing and shipping.

-THE ORGANIZER will provide and pay the cost for any materials used in such exchange programs.
+THE ORGANIZER will provide and pay the cost for any materials used in such exchange programs after due consultation between THE ARTIST and ACAC.

 [About Living in ACAC]

-THE ORGANIZER will provide living costs according to the Aomori public university’ regulations for THE ARTIST. (upper limit is 70 days worth) The full of living expenses is 303,160JPY.
+THE ORGANIZER will provide living costs according to the Aomori public university’s regulations for THE ARTIST. (upper limit is 70 days’ worth) The full amount of living expenses is 303,160JPY.
+For one term: 59,400JPY

 However, living allowance is not paid for in the following cases: